Home / Career Guides / Call Center Representative

 What is the importance of product knowledge for a call center representative?

-Product knowledge is crucial for call center representatives, as it enables them to provide accurate and relevant information to customers, resolve issues efficiently, and effectively promote the organization’s products or services.
+Product knowledge enables them to provide accurate and relevant information to customers, resolve issues efficiently, and effectively promote the organization’s products or services.
 Regular training sessions, product demonstrations, and access to up-to-date resources can help them stay informed about the products they support.

 How do call center representatives handle upset customers?